 - Set up a table decorated with kids DIY holiday color sheets and games.

 - Make sure to have a beverage station set up for kids that is separate from the parents.
-It’s important so that one, you don’t need to help 10 kids unwrap juice box straws, or pour.
+It’s important so that one, you don’t need to help 10 kids unwrap juice box straws, or pour, and two, the kids know where their beverages are.
+Only the smallest ones will need help, and often the older ones will help the younger ones.
 Leave a roll of paper towels out for them along with napkins.
 They’ll need it.

 - Put kid friendly holiday movies on the tv in the background.
 That way if you have a kid that’s bored they instantly have something “to do”.